 Vendors have also attended seminars to develop a better understanding of the procurement process and improve their ability to compete and meet jurisdiction's needs.

-The program has been developed in consultation with public purchasing officials, including members of the Massachusetts Public Purchasing Officials Association, the Massachusetts Association of School Business Officials, and the City Solicitors and Town Counsel Association.
+The program has been developed in consultation with public purchasing officials, including members of the Massachusetts Public Purchasing Officials Association, the Massachusetts Association of School Business Officials, and the Massachusetts Municipal Lawyers Association.